codeforgoodconf/black_holes/README.md

 # Technology

 We'll be building a Django app using either React or Angular.
+We'll need a local server, so probably with Nginx and Guincorn.